-	In fact, Daren welcomes the decision as it means he can now focus on fully recovering from a niggling foot injury.
+In fact, physician Daren welcomes the decision as it means he can now focus on fully recovering from a niggling foot injury.

 He will take part in the last two Super Series in China (Nov 12-17) and Hong Kong (Nov 19-24) but many do not expect him to go far in both competitions.

 Daren only found out that he would not be going for the SEA Games on his return from Europe.